 When done well, community planning spurs economic development that helps all members of a community thrive.
 This includes older adults, people of color, people with low incomes, and people with disabilities.
 Place-based strategies for spurring economic development can help drive economic growth in distressed areas.
 This creates jobs and improves quality of life.

 Opportunity Zones, created in the 2017 Tax Cuts and Jobs Act, are one example of a place-based program to spur economic development.
 They provide tax benefits to investors that invest in economically distressed areas.
-About 57 percent of census tracts are eligible, and about 25 percent of eligible tracts can receive funding.
+About 57 percent of census tracts are eligible, and about 25 percent of those eligible tracts can receive funding.
 State governors have flexibility to decide which of the eligible areas will receive funding and how to target funding.

 All these place-based economic development strategies, which promote compact development and proximity to jobs and amenities, can make these areas more desirable to live in, driving up housing prices and potentially displacing current residents.
 Intentionally preserving, expanding, and diversifying housing options for all levels of affordability can allow a broader range of people to live in innovation districts.
 It also can help avoid displacement of current residents.
 Addressing these issues requires a variety of tools to engage developers, homeowners, renters, and the public sector.
 These tools include the preservation of existing housing stock, subsidies for households with low and moderate incomes, tax incentives, affordable housing requirements for new construction, and strategic public investments.

 Place-based economic development programs are just one way to bring resources to underserved areas.
-For communities to receive the best return on these programs’ investments, local policymakers, and other stakeholders should incorporate them into an overall community development strategy.
+For communities to receive the best return on these programs’ investments, local policymakers and other invested parties should incorporate them into an overall community development strategy.
 Doing so makes programs more likely to attract the resources communities need and will support over the long term.
 Policymakers should also evaluate development programs to determine which strategies are most effective at supporting the growth of underserved communities.
 One analysis of 18 states’ Opportunity Zones found that many states selected tracts that were already gentrifying and would likely have received investment from developers anyway.

 ECONOMIC DEVELOPMENT: Policy